Sayre Health Center is collaborating with Penn Medicine to offer access to

 Follow up from testing:

 If you are tested at Sayre Health Center, your results will be reported to you by Sayre Health Center.
 Your sample will be sent to a commercial laboratory for testing.
 We use Labcorp and Quest Diagnostics.
-Because of overwhelming demand across the country, the tests take about 4 days to be completed.
-Some tests take up to 8 days.
 Once we get the results, we will notify you as soon as possible.

 Getting COVID-19 Tests Results:

-The entire process, including communication of results, may take up to 8 days.
-Many individuals hear back within four days however.
+Due to the significant increase in COVID-testing, currently, the entire process, including communication of results, may take up to 5-10 days.
+Lately, Many individuals hear back within 3-7 days.

 Negative results (if evidence of the virus is not detected)-

 If you share your phone number with someone, the test result will not have a name on it to protect your privacy.
 You will need to respond to the text that you receive stating the names of the individuals who share the number.
-You will then receive a text confirming who it was sent to.
+You will then receive reply identifying the patient.

 Positive results (If evidence of the virus is detected),